brianglass/anastasis/files/kontakion_32.md

 INTRODUCTION

 The first Proemium and Ikos are still used for the feast of the Assumption.
 It is the only Kontakion in the MSS which is given for the feast, a fact which indicates its popularity.
 No other could replace it, or even rival it.
 It is sung in the Plagal of the 2nd \[the 6th\] Tone.
 The sources are naturally the account of the Assumption in Acts 1,19-13 together with that in Luke 24,50-53.
 It falls into three main sections.
-The first, stanzas 1-9, concentrates on the distress of the Apostles at ChristÂ’s imminent departure and his reply.
+The first, stanzas 1-9, concentrates on the distress of the Apostles at Christ’s imminent departure and his reply.
 In the second, stanzas 10-12, we have the Assumption itself and in the third, stanzas 13-18, we return to earth with the angels and their message to the Apostles, ending with the return of the latter in joy to Jerusalem.
 So the movement is from earth to heaven and back again to earth.